Home > Analyses > Technology > Workday, Inc.

 Score analysis

-The following radar chart presents an overview of Workday, Inc.’s key financial scores assessing valuation and performance metrics:
+The radar chart below illustrates Workday, Inc.’s key financial scores across valuation, profitability, and leverage metrics:

 score analysis